 In his spare time, Brent spends a lot of time hunting and fishing.
 He’s also an avid baseball fan of the Kansas City Royals.
 Brent is also a fan of the Kansas City Chiefs and Northwest Missouri State Bearcats (Once a Bearcat, Always a Bearcat).

-Brent currently lives in Shenandoah with his wife Regan.
+Brent currently lives in Shenandoah with his wife Regan and daughter Quinn.